learn-co-students/rails-js-assessment-cb-gh-000/README.md

 ## Instructions

-1. Make the changes on your existing repo.
+1. Make the changes to your existing Rails assessment repo.
 2. Submit that repo to the assessment immediately.
 3. Build your app there.
 Make sure to commit early and commit often.
 4. Record at least a 30 min coding session.
 During the session, either think out loud or not.
 It's up to you.
 You don't need to submit it, but we may ask for it at a later time.